 They began to favor practicality over bling.

-Ultimately, she decided to buy another cover and try to recoup her losses by selling the first case on Craig’s List.
+Ultimately, she decided to buy another cover and try to recoup her losses by selling the first case on Craigslist.

-After weeks of no customer interest, she donated the case to Salvation Army, wrote off the loss, and promised herself to be more prudent with future purchases.
+After weeks of no customer interest, she donated the case to the Salvation Army, wrote off the loss, and promised herself to be more prudent with future purchases.

 3. Their (Money) Value System Shifted